- Create a New CollabSpace

 Filing Documents to a CollabSpace Folder is Not Permitted

 It is not permitted, either explicitly or implicitly, to file a document that is already in one folder into a CollabSpace folder.
-Note that filing a document to a CollabSpace will NOT change the access rights of the documents to match the access rights of the newly filed location.
 Therefore, filing a document from a workspace folder to a CollabSpace folder with the intent to share that document externally will fail.

 Automatic Auto-Versioning for External Users